grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/README.md

-# RPi4_Python_FanshimPWM_Temperature_Control_with_logging  BRANCH: Just Fanshim
+# R Pi 4 Python Fanshim PWM_Temperature_Control_with_logging  BRANCH: Just PWM Fanshim

-R Pi 4 with Fanshim Cooling controlled with PWM
+R Pi 4 with Fanshim Cooling controlled with PWM.
+Nice quiet Fan Cooling normally never runs fan at more than 75% speens which is very quiet.

 Everying in the Branch Tested for a prolonged period but this brandch only set up on November 24th 2019 so it will take a day or two to be sure the branch is working OK.
 Note that the code is started with the ./tmux_start.sh command.